GoogleCloudPlatform/software-delivery-workshop/labs/cloudrun-progression/README.md

-# Canary Deployments with Cloud Run and CLoud Build
+# Canary Deployments with Cloud Run and Cloud Build

 This document shows you how to implement a deployment pipeline for Cloud Run that implements progression of code from developer